Why are My Homeschooling Days So Out of Control!

 • Do not lecture, but quickly, clearly teach the concept.

-• Next have your child begin seat-work/workbook pages to practice the concept.
+• Next, have your child begin seatwork or workbook pages to practice the concept.

 You will discover through the seatwork whether your child understands the concept.
-If she mastered the concept, don't make her do more problems then necessary.
+If she mastered the concept, don't make her do more problems than necessary.
 Just enough for practice and to ensure a good understanding of the concept.
 Let her move on to the next subject.
 If she does not understand the concept, walk her through the questions/problems, showing her how the steps work, until she feels confident.
 Don't do the work for her.
-Be sure to introduce the concept regularly from day to day to make sure it is mastered and not forgotten.
+Be sure to repeat the concept over the following days to ensure it is mastered and not forgotten.

-Parents can loose control of their day when they see their child struggle with understanding a concept.
+Parents can lose control of their day when they see their child struggle with understanding a concept.
 We feel we can't move on until our child has mastered it.
-This often stumbles both the teacher and the student, leading into a frustrating and often contentious situation.
-If we hammer the concept we will only cause frustration for everyone.
-Often the parent and/or the student are offended, and the learning stalls out when we are in this state of mind.
-Help your child patiently, knowing this will end at a relegated time.
+This often stumbles both the teacher and the student, leading to a frustrating and often contentious situation.
+If we hammer the concept, we will only cause frustration for everyone.
+Often, the parent and/or the student is offended, and learning stalls when we are in this state of mind.
+Help your child patiently, knowing this will end at a regulated time.
 When the scheduled subject ends, STOP that lesson and move to the next subject.
 Do not keep going.
 The final scheduled block will allow for any work that was not accomplished.
 This gives you and your child time to go back to that concept and peacefully try again.
 If the child still does not understand, no problem!
 Don't panic!
 Return to the concept the next day for a brief time.
 A concept is like a foreign language.
 It must be spoken often over time to allow the brain to catch on.

-• Consider homework and tutoring might be a part of your homeschooling
+• Consider that homework and tutoring might be a part of your homeschooling

 As you follow your schedule, your children will relax in their day, trusting you to be in control.
 They won't dread subjects that are difficult for them because they know the subject won't last all day.
 With the parent in control of when subjects begin and end, and the child understands their parent won't grow frustrated or determined, they enjoy the process more, and everyone has a more cooperative and peaceful day.